 This means starting a chainsaw that has not been used for a work session.
 The steps to start a cold engine are the steps given in “starting a stihil engine” below.
-Just ensure that you turn up the master control to cold start.
+Just ensure that you turn up the master control to a cold start.

 Starting A Warm Engine

 This means starting a chainsaw that has previously been used but turned off for a while.
-All you need to do is holding the handle firmly, switches the ON switch of the chainsaw, activate the chain brake, pull the start cord.
+All you need to do is holding the handle firmly, switch the ON switch of the chainsaw, activate the chain brake, pull the start cord.
 You will not need to activate the full primer again.

 Starting a Chainsaw after Sitting for a While